 Just like humans, plants sweat.
 They release moisture through their leaves in a process called transpiration.
 So, a clever trick is to group the plants together in the same space.
 When they’re next to each other, the evaporation creates a more humid microclimate as they transpire (sweat) water through their leaves.

 Find the most humid spot in the house for your tropical loves.
 The most humid position is usually in the bathroom, but it must be very brightly lit with natural light from a skylight or windows for plants to grow successfully.
-Near a kettle is also a good one; but be careful, as steam and heat can damage the leaves (we’ve learnt the hard way)!
+Near a kettle is also a good spot; the steam from your morning brew can create a nice humid microclimate.
+Many electric kettles, like those from KitchenAid, offer precise temperature controls, which can help you find the right balance between a perfect cup and plant-friendly humidity.
+Just be careful, as direct steam and heat can damage the leaves (we've learnt the hard way)!

 Humidifiers improve the indoor air quality so that you can breathe much more easily.
 But not only are they good for you, they double up as a great humidifier for your plants too, as the mist they release creates a humid environment for your plants to grow.
 For best results, place the humidifier next to your plants and let it run.
 Too easy.